 Parents and kids with cancer – When a child is sick, a loving Mom or Dad will do anything to help that child get better and return to their happy, playful self.
 If a child has been diagnosed with cancer then the world doesn’t change temporarily, it changes permanently for the entire family.
 These innocent children and their families are now thrown into a world of uncertainty, fatigue, anxiety and indescribable emotion as they try to answer the quest WHY.
 If you have an employee in this situation PLEASE, PLEASE, PLEASE be patient with them.
 They need you, they need their job, they need the insurance coverage and they need some flex time while they take care of their family.
 We ask you to be patient and creative on ways this valuable employee can still be productive and contribute to your company in a meaningful way.
 They will appreciate it, and your entire organization will see how you handle a delicate and life altering experience with a member of your team.

 Legal Protections for cancer patients as a reminder or in case you didn’t know – Work fulfills a critical financial and emotional need for most cancer patients and survivors.
-In addition to providing income and important benefits such as health insurance, employment also can be a source of self-esteem.
+In addition to providing income and important benefits such as health insurance, having a good job is also empowering and can boost self-esteem.
 Cancer, however, may create barriers to finding and keeping a job.
 It can also wreak havoc on the ability to pay bills and to get adequate health insurance.
-A major downward spiral begins when a job is lost and the resulting income loss can permantly impact a patient and their family.
+A major downward spiral begins when a job is lost and the resulting income loss can permanently impact a patient and their family.

-Although most employers treat cancer survivors fairly and legally, some employers—either through outdated personnel policies or an uninformed or misguided supervisor—pose unnecessary and sometimes illegal barriers to survivors’ job opportunities.
-Some survivors encounter problems such as dismissal, failure to be hired, demotion, and denial of promotion, denial of benefits, undesirable transfers, and hostility by co-workers.
+Most employers are hard working. fair-minded people and treat cancer patients and survivors fairly and follow the legal guidelines, some employers, however—either through personnel policies that are way out of date or due to an uninformed or misguided supervisor—pose real and very unnecessary and oftentimes illegal barriers to cancer survivors’ job opportunities.
+Some survivors encounter numerous employee-related issues such as failure to be hired, demotions, dismissals, denial of promotion opportunities, denial of benefits, transfers that are unnecessary or undesirable, and hostility by co-workers.
 Survivors can best protect themselves from employment discrimination by learning how to speak up for their rights in the workplace.
 Cancer Patient Employee Rights

 A culture of giving is good business – In a recent article in Fortune magazine they detailed “The 50-best places to work for giving back” – It is impossible to read the stories about www.salesforce.com, www.nustarenergy.com, www.intuit.com, www.autodesk.com and the other 46 companies in this article from www.fortune.com and not come to the recognition that giving back in a community, around the world or helping one of your own with cancer is good business and smart management. http://fortune.com/2017/02/09/best-workplaces-giving-back/